learn-co-students/SENG-LIVE-071921/phase-3/08_intro_to_sinatra/README.md

 3. pass a block that returns a JSON formatted string (which will be our response body)

-## Part 3 - Devtools and Debugging
+## Devtools and Debugging

+- Browser for get requests using [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) chrome extension for pretty JSON output
-- Network Tab in Chrome
+- Network Tab in Chrome when using react
+- Postman for testing non GET requests
+- rake server logs
+- binding.pry within `rake server` terminal
+- puts statements within `rake server` terminal
 ## Important Gotchas

 ### Routes paths must start with `/`!